dimajix/flowman/docs/concepts/entities.md

 Flowman borrows many features from classical build tools, like support for [build phases](lifecycle.md), automatic dependency detection, clean console output, and more.

 But how can we instruct Flowman to build data?
-The input and output data is specified in declarative yaml files together with all transformations applied along the way from reading to writing data.
-At the core of these yaml files are the following entity types
+The input and output data is specified in declarative YAML files together with all transformations applied along the way from reading to writing data.
+At the core of these YAML files are the following entity types

 ![Flowman Entities](../images/flowman-entities.png)